web-deps/odom/docs/api/component/transform.md

 __Properties__:

-- `nodes`: contains nodes with property names corresponding to values specified via "acom-node" attributes.
+- `nodes`: Contains nodes with property names corresponding to values specified via "acom-node" attributes.
-- `data`: the data that can be accessed via [data selectors](../create-component/utils.md#data-selectors)
+- `data`: The data that can be accessed via [data selectors](../create-component/utils.md#data-selectors)
-- `methods`: the methods that can be accessed via data selectors
+- `methods`: The methods that can be accessed via data selectors
-- `props`: the props of the component that can be accessed via data selectors
+- `props`: The props of the component that can be accessed via data selectors

 ### Return Value